 The amount of headspace is important, as the pressure builds up in this headspace.

 Too little headspace and too much headspace are both bad.
-Both can cause channelling, both can also cause you to have to alter the grind to correct the flow rate, while unaware (unless you have a bottomless portafilter or your palate is sensitive enough to detect what’s going on in the cup).
+Both can cause channelling, both can likewise cause you to have to change the grind to correct the flow rate, while unaware (unless you have a bottomless portafilter or your palate is sensitive enough to detect what’s going on in the cup).
 Too much headspace (too little coffee for the basket) can also cause sloppy pucks, which are yuck.

 Correct Grind Size